Philip Slater: Harvard

-After the war, Slater earned his undergraduate degree from Harvard with a thesis on Consumer Organization and Political Power (1950).
-In graduate school, Slater took a course by Harvard Medical School psychiatrist Robert W. Hyde on the subject of psychopathology, eventually joining his human subject research project administering LSD to paid volunteers at Boston Psychopathic Hospital from 1952 to 1954.
+After the war, Slater studied government at Harvard, (Note: In the mid-20th century, the academic field of political science was sometimes referred to by universities as "government".) earning his undergraduate degree in 1950 with a thesis on Consumer Organization and Political Power.
+In graduate school, Slater took a course by Harvard Medical School psychiatrist Robert W. Hyde on the subject of psychopathology, eventually joining his human subject research project (Note: For a larger discussion about the research project, see "Laboratories of the State" in the book Acid Dreams (1985) by Martin A. Lee and Bruce Shlain.) at the Boston Psychopathic Institute administering LSD to paid volunteers at Boston Psychopathic Hospital from 1952 to 1954.
 Hyde would also become his mentor.
 As part of the project, researchers had to also be test subjects to understand the drug they were testing and the study itself.
 Hyde himself was one of the first people to ingest LSD in the United States.
 During his two years working under Hyde, Slater began using LSD himself outside the lab.

 At this time, the term psychedelic had yet to be coined, and it was still assumed that LSD was psychotomimetic, such that it mimicked psychosis.
-Hyde's group was part of two separate studies, one sponsored by the Geschickter Foundation and the second by the Society for the Investigation of Human Ecology.
+Hyde's group was part of two separate studies, one sponsored by the Geschickter Foundation and the second by the Human Ecology Fund.
 In the latter study, Slater was doing quantitative research investigating what would happen when subjects took LSD alone or in groups.
 He found that the people who took it in groups were best described as manic or schizoaffective, while the people who took it alone were diagnosed as depressive or schizoid.

 Slater completed his dissertation on the Psychological Factors in Role Specialization and received his PhD from Harvard in 1955.
 Later, Slater and his co-authors, Kiyo Morimoto and Hyde, presented a paper on their LSD research to the American Sociological Association in 1958.
 It was supported by the Human Ecology Fund and published as "The Effects of LSD Upon Group Interaction" in 1963.
-Slater was unaware at the time that his research group was surreptitiously funded by the MKUltra program run by the CIA.
-It was not until the 1980s that Slater learned the truth.
-Slater lectured for the next six years at Harvard in the Department of Social Relations.